-NSW Department of Family and Community Services Out-of-Home Care Pathways Scholarship
+NSW Department of Communities and Justice Out-of-Home Care Pathways Scholarship

 $7,500 per year for up to four years.